How to Let Go of Regrets in the New Year So that You Can Be Happy (2023)

-I know – this all sounds very far fetched but I wanted to share it with you in case it resonates like it does with me.
+I know – this all sounds very far-fetched, but I wanted to share it with you in case it resonates as it does with me.

 I hope that I have been helpful in showing you how to let go of regrets in the New Year.

 Regrets are based on ideas in our head of how things could be, not on any kind of truth.
 Spending so much time focusing on the theoretical doesn’t get us anywhere.
 In fact, it holds us back.